UW-APL-EIS/tupelo/README.md

 The Tupelo artifacts built here themselves depend on various existing Maven artifacts which are not (yet) available on a public Maven repository (like Maven Central).
-Some of dependencies are available in source form on github.
+Some of these dependencies are available in source form on github.
 But to save the Tupelo builder the effort of building all these dependencies from source, we include a 'project-local' Maven repository so that the Tupelo artifacts will build.
 We can inspect this local repository thus:

 ```
-$ cd /path/to/tupelo
+$ cd /path/to/tupelo-git-repo

 $ tree .repository
 ```